yoavlv/NextRoof/README.md

 **5. Machine learning** - The RandomForestRegressor model was used to produce reliable results.

-**6. Model testing** - The existing model was run on new transactions in the market (yad2) to identify the most profitable transactions.
+**6. Model testing** - The existing model was run on new transactions in the market (yad2 and madlan) to identify the most profitable transactions.

 **Place for Improvement**